hugobqd/qwant-osm-poi-switch-bookmarklet/README.md

 - Create a new bookmark and copy the javascript in the adress field.
 - Give it the name you want

+---

+Doesn't work on Firefox Mac form OSM to Qwant due to "Content Security Policy (« script-src »)".
+Not tested yet on other OS.